One of the most ordinary of temptations, which leads to the greatest of disasters, is the temptation expressed by the words: “everyone does it.”

 — John Ruskin

 If a person’s hand is free from cuts, then he can touch the venom of a snake—venom is not dangerous to a healthy hand.
-Evil is only harmless to the one who himself commits no evil.
+Evil is harmless only to the one who himself commits no evil.

 — Buddhist wisdom